 “A woman appeared.
 She chased us away.
 There was something wrong about her, Highness.
 I think she was magic.
 She had to be.
-I think she’s what Unity meant, when they questioned Kieran and Íde about magic in the prison.
-They much know something we don’t, and — and there must be more of these creatures.
+She must have been what Unity meant, when they questioned Kieran and Íde about magic in the prison.
+They must know something we don’t, and — and there must be more of these creatures.
 This woman was just like the dragon we saw in Lyryma — she glowed just the same way.”

 “Slow down, Ms. Cairn,” King Whelan said.
 He shifted as if to stand, then cringed and fell back into his seat.
 Kieran started forward to help him, but Whelan waved him off.
 “Don’t.
 It’s just these old bones.
 The weather makes them ache.”

 Maebhe frowned.
 He tried to hide it, but she saw the way Whelan clutched at his side.
 That didn’t seem like joint pain.

 “Mr. Cairn, Drys, did either of you see the alfar King?”
 Whelan asked.